intermine/docker-intermine/readme.md

 ### Install a Mine from PostgreSQL dump

 For all the instructions below, replace "yeastmine" with the name of your mine.
 Assume everything is case-sensitive.
+The userprofile is built everytime, so this is not suitable (yet) for production InterMines.

 To bootstrap an existing container, you will need a directory that you will mount on the data volume container - as the volumes directive in the docker-compose file shows.